- About Us

 There are less than two weeks until the Highmark Walk for a Healthy Community!
 Sign up today #WalkforSSD and raise money to support Susquehanna Service Dogs!
 Sign up

-On May 18, President-Elect and Senior Vice President Charlie Hooker will participate in a luncheon panel discussion at the World Trade Center Harrisburg’s International Trade Conference in Lancaster.
-Charlie will discuss our international efforts to promote strong, community-based human service systems in Eastern Europe and beyond.
+On May 18, President-Elect and Senior Vice President Charles Hooker will participate in a luncheon panel discussion at the World Trade Center Harrisburg’s International Trade Conference in Lancaster.
+Charles will discuss our international efforts to promote strong, community-based human service systems in Eastern Europe and beyond.
 Learn more and follow #ITC16.

 The Highmark Walk for a Healthy Community is on Saturday, May 21 at HACC in Harrisburg, PA.
 You can help Susquehanna Service Dogs reach their goal of raising $32,000.
 All funds donated go directly to SSD.
 Sign up and donate now.

 Several employees from Mental Health Services are presenting at the Psychiatric Rehabilitation Association’s 2016 Recovery Workforce Summit on May 23.
 Ellwyn Andres, Director of Professional Development; Paul Snyder, Education Manager; and Stacey Lind, Mental Health Professional will present “Recovery of Valued Social Roles,” a discussion about Social Role Valorization and workforce development.
 More details

 There’s still time to donate to help Susquehanna Service Dogs reach their goal of raising $32,000 in the Highmark Walk for a Healthy Community!
 Donate now